arajski/arajski/README.md

 ### Hi!
 I'm Artur 👋
 I'm a Software Engineer based in Western Australia :australia:

-I like to do
+I usually like to:

-- :computer: backend and infra engineering,
+- :computer: develop backend systems and work with infrastructure,

 - :family_man_woman_boy: spend time with the family,